Last updated on June 21st, 2021

 Since large volumes of the sample can be filtered, the membrane filtration technique can detect the presence of a very low number of bacteria.
 However, the turbidity of the water may limit the volume of samples that is practical to filter.
 High numbers of background bacteria or toxic substances if present may interfere with the test and result in underestimation of the density of coliforms.

 Total coliforms and fecal coliforms:

 They are the members of the family Enterobacteriaceae.
-Coliforms may include bacteria of the following genera: Escherichia, Enterobacter, Klebsiella, Citrobacter and Serratia.
+Coliforms may include bacteria of the following genera: Escherichia, Enterobacter, Klebsiella, Citrobacter, and Serratia.
 Fecal coliforms are the subset of total coliforms which are found within the digestive tract and shed through feces.
 Fecal coliforms can ferment lactose with the production of acid and gas at 44.5°C within 24 hours.
-They are also said to be thermotolerant coliforms as they can grow at higher temperature.
-Bacteria belonging to the genera Escherichia and Enterobacter are considered as fecal coliforms.
+They are also said to be thermotolerant coliforms as they can grow at a higher temperature.
+Bacteria belonging to the genera Escherichia and Enterobacter are considered fecal coliforms.

 Detection of total coliforms and fecal coliforms:

 Total coliforms and fecal coliforms are detected using selective and differential culture medium.
 For the detection of total coliforms mEndo agar LES is used and for fecal coliforms mFC agar is used.
 On mEndo agar, coliforms will form red colonies with a metallic sheen and on mFC agar, fecal coliforms will form dark blue colonies.

 Detection of total coliforms using mEndo agar LES

 This medium contains lactose and a pH indicator (that changes color when acid is produced due to fermentation of lactose).
 Membrane filter is incubated at 35°C for 22-24 hours for the detection of total coliforms.